 What Is the Dog Bite Injury Statute of Limitations in Virginia?

 When a lawyer refers to a statute of limitations, he or she means the legally imposed time limit on your claim.
 All personal injury cases in Virginia have a time limit for filing.
 It is your responsibility to file your claim or speak to an attorney before the expiration of your statute of limitations.
 In general, you will have two years from the date of your dog bite injury to file a damage claim in Virginia.
 If you miss this statute of limitations, the courts will most likely refuse to hear your dog bite claim.

 Navigating Virginia’s dog bite laws, injury statutes, insurance settlement negotiations and/or a personal injury trial are all tasks we can take care of on your behalf at Koonz McKenney Johnson & DePaolis LLP.
 If you or a loved one has serious dog bite injuries, we can provide legal advice at no charge.
 Your family might be eligible for financial compensation from the owner of the dog or another party.
 We know how to handle dog injury cases based on negligence, negligence per se, one-bite liability and other legal grounds.
 Start your case with a free, in-depth review from one of our attorneys.
-Call (703) 844-3472 or contact us online to request yours today.
+Contact us online to request yours today.